 For the hardcore Baume fans, try adding a good table-spoonful of Baume to your bath.
 The hot bath water will drive the moisturizing effect and herbal benefits deep into the skin.

 Keep those minor cuts & scrapes infection free and promote their healing by providing them with herbal support via the Baume Réparateur.
+Use it much like an antiseptic ointment.

 How does the Baume do so much?
 We owe it all to the whole-plant ingredients found inside.